 - This was least like actual pizza dough.

 This almond flour and mozzarella cheese dough is a keto GAME CHANGER!
 It feels and even tastes very similar to bread.
-You melt the ingredients in the microwave, bake the bread-like dough in the oven, and then top it with whatever sounds great to your family!
+To make this keto pizza recipe, melt the ingredients in the microwave, bake the bread-like dough in the oven, and then top it with whatever sounds great to your family!